 Narak Chaturdasi (the second day): It is believed that on Narak Chaturdasi, the second day of the Diwali festival, that Lord Krishna destroyed a powerful demon named Narakasur and freed the world from fear.
 On Narak Chaturdasi, Hindus stay inside their homes, spending their time cleaning and relaxing for the upcoming Diwali festival.
 It is thought that on this day individuals should massage their bodies with oil to relieve it of tension and tiredness.
 Many Hindus believe that diyas, the lamps that are commonly used on Diwali, should not be lit on this day.

 Diwali (the third day): As we have previously mentioned, Diwali is dedicated to the worship of the goddess Lakshmi and is thought to be the day that Lord Rama returned from exile.
 In addition to Lakshmi, deities such as Ganesh and Kali are also popularly worshiped.
-On Diwali, Hindus light diyas in their homes, along streets, in parks and other public places.
-India literally becomes lit up as families preform worship rituals, enjoy sweets, and visit temples.
+On Diwali, Hindus light diyas in their homes, along streets, in parks, and other public places.
+Some of them even go the extra mile by making use of fairy lights and neon lighting (you could find similar ones on www.neonfilter.com) all across the home and streets.
+India literally becomes lit up as families perform worship rituals, enjoy sweets, and visit temples.
 At nighttime, children play with firecrackers as fireworks light up the sky.
 Diwali also marks the day that businessmen inaugurate new accounting books for the following year.

 Govardhan Puja (the fourth day): Depending upon the geographical region, Govardhan Puja will be celebrated differently.
 In the Western states of India, for example, this day is believed to be the New Year and is celebrated as such.
 In the northern states, however, Hindus consider it to be a day of important worship.
 On Govardhan Puja, which is believed to be the day that Lord Krishna saved the people of Gokul from the wrath of Indra, typical Hindu families will wear new clothes, exchange gifts with friends, and go to temples where deities are ritualistically bathed.